gimi-q/CV/README.md

 Research/Curiousity - When confronted with a problem, I like to weigh up the possibilities and consider the opportunity cost involved with each decision before I make the leap.
 Standing on the shoulders of giants and building on the work of others can be very useful in informing what design descisions to make with a given problem set.

 Pair-Programming - Two heads are better than one (most of the time) - working in a pair effectivley can speed up development and reduce errors when done properly.
 The sum is truly greater than its parts when teams work well together - a good pair is one of the key building blocks to a good dev team (although I do enjoy working solo too).
+The amount of learning through this osmotic process of pairing daily at Makers Academy from day one has greatly aided my learning and understanding of best practices.

 Agile - Farewell to Waterfall.
 Agile methodoligies help keep a project relevant and on time.
 I respect the aims and intentions of agile processes - although I am careful to consider agile as a means to an end and not an end in itself (agile processes vs Agile - Everybody loves a keyword these days.) .
 My time at makers helped me understand the value of Agile processes through daily intra and inter team standups and code-reviews.